adbc-drivers/driverbase-go/README.markdown

 # Go Framework for Apache Arrow ADBC Drivers

 This is a framework for developing ADBC drivers in Go.
-It is forked from the (internal and hence inacecssible) framework upstream in [apache/arrow-adbc](https://github.com/apache/arrow-adbc/).
+It is forked from the (internal and hence inaccessible) framework upstream in [apache/arrow-adbc](https://github.com/apache/arrow-adbc/).

 `driverbase` contains the framework.  `testutil` contains some common helpers